 4. Cell Leakage

-Each cell terminal (+/–) is equipped with a high-sensitivity leakage sensor to detect micro-insulation leakage caused by surface humidity or electrolyte residue.
-Measurement helps identify early degradation before a ground fault occurs.
+Each cell terminal (+/-) can be checked with a high-sensitivity leakage sensor to detect micro-insulation leakage caused by surface humidity or electrolyte residue.
+This type of measurement helps identify early degradation before a ground fault develops.

 5. Ripple Current

 Ripple current refers to the AC component present on the DC output of rectifiers or chargers.
-NiCd cells tolerate ripple better than lead-acid types, but excessive increases cell temperature and water consumption.
+NiCd cells tolerate ripple better than lead-acid types, but excessive ripple still increases cell temperature and water consumption.

-Prolonged exposure to high ripple reduces electrolyte life and can cause uneven charging across cells.
+Prolonged exposure to high ripple reduces electrolyte life and can also cause uneven charging across cells.

 6. Ground Fault